All my books finish with a short postscript explaining the real-life facts behind the story.

 Hedgehogs from Outer Space

-Science-fiction meets science fact in an exciting story featuring the real-life International Space Station and strange new worlds in a far-off solar system.
+Science-fiction meets science fact in an exciting story featuring the real-life International Space Station and Space Shuttle, and strange new worlds in a far-off solar system.

 Postscript explains the science and scientific theories behind the story, European involvement in space and how to become an astronaut.